Jody Hamilton: After Renesto (1974–1987)

 While GCW was Hamilton's "home promotion" he also competed for other promoters all over the southeast, especially in Florida and Alabama working for promotions such as Championship Wrestling from Florida, NWA Mid-America and Southeast Championship Wrestling.
 Hamilton used his “Assassin” gimmick but did not find another partner to recreate the Assassins, instead he would team with local stars such as Ron Fuller and Don Carson.
 By the beginning of the 1980s he decided to return to his roots in Oklahoma, after having worked more or less exclusively in the southeast for ten years or more.
 First, he worked for Central States Wrestling where he teamed with both Ernie Ladd and Angel to win the local version of the NWA United States Tag Team title.
 He would also hold the NWA Central States Heavyweight Championship, which was the main title for the promotion.
 After working for Central States Hamilton switched to Bill Watts’ Mid-South Wrestling promotion.
 In Mid-South he teamed up the Grappler, and turned on Ernie Ladd.
-In Jim Crocket promotions in 1984, he teamed with yet another “Assassin #3”, this time it was ”Hercules” Hernandez under the gold and black mask.
+In Jim Crockett Promotions in 1984, he teamed with yet another “Assassin #3”, this time it was ”Hercules” Hernandez under the gold and black mask.
 Hernandez's run under the golden mask ended when he was unmasked by Jimmy Valiant after a match in Toronto, Ontario as part of Valiant's lengthy feud with Paul Jones’ army.

 In the mid 1980s, Hamilton retired the golden mask and adopted a new ring identity: "The Flame", together with another masked man going by the name “Fire”, he won the AWA Southern Tag Team Championship in 1986.
 He would also hold the NWA Southeast Continental Heavyweight Championship on four occasions.